openconfig/featureprofiles/feature/system/tests/system_base_test/README.md

 2. Each test will then create a client to those services and valid each service is properly listening on the standard port.
 3. Validate client properly connects and execute a simple RPC to validate no errors are returned.

+## OpenConfig Path and RPC Coverage

+The below yaml defines the OC paths intended to be covered by this test.
+OC paths used for test setup are not listed here.

 ```yaml
 paths:
   ## Config paths: